canjs/canjs/docs/can-guides/experiment/technology/technology.md

 ## Observables and the service layer ##

 CanJS's pattern is that you define application logic in one or more observables, then connect the observables to various browser APIs.
 CanJS's model layer libraries connect observables to backend services.
+CanJS's model layer will make AJAX requests to get, create, update, and delete data.

 For example, you
 can connect a `Todo` and `Todo.List` observable to a restful service layer at